 Rome has a staggering number of international tourists.
 No matter what time of year you visit Rome, there will be no shortage of tour group herds, suitcases dragging down cobblestone paths and students hitting a staple city along traditional travel routes.

 If possible, avoid eating at restaurants directly next to tourist attractions.
 Nine times out of ten, they are very poor quality and extremely over-priced.

 Take the recommendations in this guide, or at least do some due diligence.
 If the restaurant is frantically busy with only German and American tourists, you may be in a tourist trap!

 Pizza is always cheap no matter where you are in Italy, but other food prices in Rome tend to be reasonable.
 If you’re on a budget, Rome is a great place to stay!

-There are various ways to get transport between FCO Roma Fiumicino International Airport and Roma Termini station.
+There are various ways to get transport between Roma Fiumicino International Airport (FCO) and Roma Termini station.
 The fastest way is to take the shuttle train, which runs every day quite frequently.
-With the train shuttle, you will arrive at FCO in 30 minutes.
-You can buy tickets at the Termini station.
-They cost about 14 Euro.

 Make sure to anticipate some delay in your schedule, because traffic can vary.
 This means the bus may be a little late getting to the stop and may be a little late getting to the airport.

 Reviews on Google for Terravision in Rome are not so good, but I had no issues at all.
-I think most confusion comes from people showing up to a wrong bus stop.
+I think most confusion comes from people showing up at the wrong bus stop.
 I’d say to give it a try.
 The bus drops you off right at arrivals too.